Cancer prevention: Screening

+Health literacy – the ability to navigate and use health care information – is an important factor in cancer prevention.
+Studies show that individuals with better health literacy are more likely to follow through with cancer screening programs for breast, cervical, and colorectal cancers.
+Some intervention programs aimed at improving health literacy are shown to not only boost understanding of health information but also address psychosocial aspects, such as patient communication and decision conflict.
+These interventions include patient decision aids, multimedia educational tools, and clinician communication training, which are linked to improvements in patient knowledge, risk perception, and comfortability with screening processes.
+Enhancing health literacy by addressing patients' informational and emotional needs may help to reduce disparities in cancer prevention.

 Cervical cancer

 Cervical cancer is usually screened through in vitro examination of the cells of the cervix (e.g. Pap smear), colposcopy, or direct inspection of the cervix (after application of dilute acetic acid), or testing for HPV, the oncogenic virus that is the necessary cause of cervical cancer.
-Screening is recommended for women over 21 years, initially women between 21–29 years old are encouraged to receive Pap smear screens every three years, and those over 29 every five years.
+Screening is recommended for women over 21 years, initially women between 21 and 29 years old are encouraged to receive Pap smear screens every three years, and those over 29 every five years.
 For women older than the age of 65 and with no history of cervical cancer or abnormality, and with an appropriate precedence of negative Pap test results may cease regular screening.

 Still, adherence to recommended screening plans depends on age and may be linked to "educational level, culture, psychosocial issues, and marital status," further emphasizing the importance of addressing these challenges in regards to cancer screening.

 Colorectal cancer

 Colorectal cancer is most often screened with the fecal occult blood test (FOBT).
-Variants of this test include guaiac-based FOBT (gFOBT), the fecal immunochemical test (FIT), and stool DNA (sDNA) testing.
-Further testing includes flexible sigmoidoscopy (FS), total colonoscopy (TC), or computed tomography (CT) scans if a TC is non-ideal.
-A recommended age at which to begin screening is 50 years.
-However, this is highly dependent on medical history and exposure to CRC risk factors.
-Effective screening has been shown to reduce CRC incidence by 33% and CRC morality by 43%.
+Variants of this test include guaiac-based FOBT (gFOBT), the fecal immunochemical test (FIT), and stool DNA testing (sDNA).
+Further testing includes flexible sigmoidoscopy (FS), total colonoscopy (TC), or computed tomography (CT) scans if a total colonoscopy is non-ideal.
+The recommended age at which to begin and continue screening is 50–75 years.
+However, this is highly dependent on medical history and exposure to risk factors for colorectal cancer.
+Effective screening has been shown to reduce the incidence of colorectal cancer by 33% and colorectal cancer mortality by 43%.

 Breast cancer

-The estimated number of new breast cancer cases in the US in 2018 is predicted to be more than 1.7 million, with more than six-hundred thousand deaths.
+The estimated number of new breast cancer cases in the US in 2018 is predicted to be more than 1.7 million, with more than six hundred thousand deaths.
 Factors such as breast size, reduced physical activity, obesity and overweight status, infertility and never having had children, hormone replacement therapy (HRT), and genetics are risk factors for breast cancer.
 Mammograms are widely used to screen for breast cancer, and are recommended for women 50–74 years of age by the US Preventive Services Task Force (USPSTF).
-However, the USPSTF recommended against mammographies for women 40–49 years old due to possibility of overdiagnosis.
+However, the USPSTF does not recommend mammograms for women 40–49 years old due to the possibility of overdiagnosis.

+Breast cancer

+Breast cancer is a leading cause of death for women worldwide.